jarusll/the-logs/index.md

 Services felt like arcane magic for me until now.
 After getting to know about systemd, the big picture of Linux reveals itself.
 I believe that was one of biggest part which I dint know the inner workings of.

+Jupyter has vim like keybinds, how cool is that?

 # 2022-06-04

 I read about org roam today.